TeamUbersmith/ubersmith_installer/README.md

 # Caveats

 Do not install the OS provided `pip` packages for Ubuntu and Debian as the version of `pip` provided is older and has difficulty installing the dependencies for the Ubersmith installer. `python-setuptools` will install the `easy_install` utility, which will allow the installer to install a more contemporary version of `pip`.

+Dependencies installed by `pip` will installed using the `--user` option, which will install to the Python user install directory for your platform; typically `~/.local/`.
+(See the Python documentation for site.USER_BASE for full details.)
+This allows for the installer to be executed as a non-`root` user.